Economics A-level

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

-Our A-level in Economics equips students with the skills and confidence to explore more on how resources are allocated in the world around them.
+Our A-level in Economics equips you with the skills and confidence to explore more on how resources are allocated in the world around them.
 It leads on from GCSE and provides an excellent basis for further study at university or the apprenticeship route.
-By learning how to explain and evaluate economic problems and possible solutions, students will acquire a way of thinking as economists and develop a logical approach to thinking and reasoning.
+By learning how to explain and evaluate economic problems and possible solutions, you will acquire a way of thinking as an economist and develop a logical approach to thinking and reasoning.

 What will I study in Economics A-level?